Now Showing!Now on bookshelves!

 •Bring blankets-lawn chairs.
 Handicap parking is available.

-•Short films are judged and numerous prizes awarded.
+•15th Annual, 2022 event date to be announced.
+Short films are judged and numerous prizes awarded.
+Best Film wins $1,000!
 Films screened in front of a live audience on a big screen & discussion.
-Guest speaker.

-•Open nationwide to High School (9th-12th grade, public, private or home schooled) students involved in film making.
+•Open to USA & Canada High School (9th-12th grade, public, private or home schooled) students involved in film making.